ifs internationale filmschule köln

 Programme objective and content:

-Through its joint study structure for future screenwriters, directors and producers, the Film Studies Programme with a specialisation in Screenwriting, Film Directing and Creative Producing provides a job-oriented specialisation as well as promoting a common understanding of narrative material, dramaturgy, artistic expression, and production strategies.
+Through its joint study structure for future screenwriters, directors, producers, cinematographers, editors and digial film artists, the Film Studies Program with a specialization in Screenwriting, Directing, Creative Producing, Director of Photography, Editing Picture & Sound, Digital Film Arts, provides a job-oriented specialization as well as promoting a common understanding of narrative material, dramaturgy, artistic expression, and production strategies.

-- Should general higher education entrance qualifications not be available and the applicant displays strong artistic aptitude, the required qualification can be determined in a separate procedure
+- In the case college or university qualifications are not available and the applicant displays strong artistic aptitude, the required general qualifications will be determined in a separate procedure.

 - Entrance Examination